techygrrrl/sf6vid/USAGE.md

 Flags:
       --debug     More verbose logging
   -h, --help      help for sf6vid
-  -v, --version   version for sf6vid
+      --open      Open the file after running this command -v, --version   version for sf6vid

 Use "sf6vid [command] --help" for more information about a command.